ckcastro/hello-world/README.md

 # hello-world
 Welcome to @ckcastro GitHub repository

-This will be a miscelaneous reporsitory, code challenges, tutorials, test problems, etc.
+This will be a miscelaneous repository, code challenges, tutorials, test problems, etc.